August 20, 2023

 It’s always a good time to see new bikeways being built.
 However, we still need to keep the pressure on Mayor Olivia Chow and City Council to ensure this progress gets ramped up.
 Especially for those outside of downtown.

-With Twitter / X going down the tubes, I encourage you to look me up on Mastodon, Bluesky, or Threads to stay updated on new blog posts and other cycling developments in this city.
+With Twitter / X going down the tubes, I encourage you to look me up on Bluesky to stay updated on new blog posts and other cycling developments in this city.
 You can also subscribe on the right side of this website to get notifications of new posts via e-mail.

 No comments: